High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Related Work

 Instead, a critical limitation common to all these representative works lies in their restriction to a maximum of four participating parties, consequently exhibiting inadequate scalability.
 In order to solve the bottleneck, many works are proposed.
 Motion~\cite{Braun2022MOTIONA} designs an $n$PC framework that combines secure computation schemes based on arithmetic sharing, boolean sharing, and GC.
 Howerver, since computation is required between every pair of parties in Motion, the overall efficiency is limited.
-Alessandro et al.~\cite{Baccarini2023MultiPartyRS} proposes a $n$PC framework by utilizing replicated secret sharing, but its sharing structure is relatively complex and incurs high communication overhead for multiplication operations.
-Liu et al.~\cite{Liu2024ScalableMC} first constructs a practical inference framework using Shamir secret sharing.
+Alessandro et al.~\cite{Baccarini2023MultiPartyRS} propose an $n$PC framework by utilizing replicated secret sharing, but its sharing structure is relatively complex and incurs high communication overhead for multiplication operations.
+LXY24 first constructs a practical inference framework using Shamir secret sharing.
 Unfortunately, when dealing with deep neural networks such as VGG16, the communication overhead remains substantial.
 Franklin et al.~\cite{franklin1992communication} introduced the PSS and its follow-up works~\cite{Goyal2021UnconditionalCM, goyal2022sharing,Escudero2022TurboPackHM} focus on improving multiplication operation and resisting malicious adversaries in theory.
-In this work, we mainly achieve efficient vector-matrix multiplication, convolution computation and non-linear operations for more practical secure inference using PSS.
+In this work, we mainly achieve efficient vector-matrix multiplication, convolution computation and non-linear operations for more practical PPDL using PSS.